NVIDIA/aistore/deploy/dev/kubernetes/README.md

   -newkey rsa:4096 -nodes -sha256 -keyout /certs/domain.key \
   -x509 -days 365 -out /certs/domain.crt
 ```
 You'll be prompted to fill out some information for your certificate.
-You can leave them with their default values.
 You should end up with two files `domain.crt` and `domain.key`.

 4. To allow access for Docker to trust these certificates,
 ```sh